hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 ## Hello, Expresso world!

 OK, enough with pre-words.
 By far, we are all armed enough with concepts, goals and something like that so let's get started.
-First of all, we starts from the traditional "hello world" program.
+First of all, we starts from the traditional *hello world* program.
 You may expect it to be a one-liner program considering the fact that I've mentioned Expresso looks rather like a scripting language, but unfortunately it's two liners like the following: